-If the bit of the REGISTER ADDRESS is set, the address will automatically increment after every register read or write
+If bit 7 of the REGISTER ADDRESS is set, the address will be automatically incremented after every register read or write.

-There are two exceptions to AUTO-INCREMENT: (1) There is no increment after writing the STEP REGISTER (address 9F); and (2) After reading or writing the DATA REGISTER (address CO).
+There are two exceptions to AUTO-INCREMENT: (1) There is no increment after writing the STEP REGISTER (address 9F); and (2) After reading or writing the DATA REGISTER (address C0).